Xoreus/Website-Resume/content/home/experience.md

     date_start: '2020-05-01'
     date_end: '2020-12-31'
     description: |2-
-      *	Worked apart of the Direct Electronic Funds Transfer team, responsible for low value high volume payments of corporate clients
+      •	Worked apart of the Direct Electronic Funds Transfer team, responsible for low value high volume payments of corporate clients
-      *	Interacted with technology stakeholders to define, analyze, and deliver requirements that reflect the needs of both the business and end-customers
+      •	Interacted with technology stakeholders to define, analyze, and deliver requirements that reflect the needs of both the business and end-customers
-      * Actively designed and implemented new features on a Java-based desktop application for managing users and permissions on a mainframe.
-      * Collaborated with quality assurance to execute thorough regression testing on upgrades to the electronic funds system.
+      •	Designed and implemented new features for a Java-based desktop application managing users and permissions on a mainframe, while collaborating with quality assurance to conduct thorough regression testing on electronic funds system upgrades, ensuring software reliability and robustness.

   - title: Change and Problem Process Analyst Intern
     company: BMO Financial Group